-The DNP-prepared nurse utilizes research evidence to design, implement, manage and evaluate systems of care.
+The DNP-prepared nurse uses research evidence to design, implement, manage, and evaluate systems of care.

-This practice-based program is intended for nurses who hold a master’s degree in an advanced nursing specialty area and have extensive clinical experience.
-Consisting of 38 credit hours, the DNP program is offered in a part-time program of study (7 semesters in length).
+This practice-based doctorate in nursing is intended for nurses who hold a master’s degree in an advanced nursing specialty area and have extensive clinical experience.
+Consisting of 38 credit hours, the post-master's DNP program is offered as a part-time program of study (7 semesters in length).

-- High-quality learner experiences rooted in faculty collaboration and interprofessional practice;
+- High-quality learning experiences rooted in faculty collaboration and interprofessional practice

-- Research and practice expertise across multiple academic departments; and
+- Research and practice expertise across multiple academic departments

-The DNP Translational Research Project allows the nurse leader to translate evidence from original research and accelerate the adoption of best clinical practices.
-The DNP Project is a summative demonstration of an interactive learning process, and the flexible curriculum informs the depth and development of the DNP Project as it evolves.
+The DNP Translational Research Project offers nurse leaders the opportunity to translate evidence from original research and accelerate the adoption of best clinical practices.
+The DNP Translational Research Project is a summative demonstration of an interactive learning process, and the program’s curriculum informs the depth and development of the student’s project as it evolves.

-Unique to the Georgetown's DNP is the incorporation of courses taught by the Department of Health Systems Administration on Quality and Performance Measurement, Information Systems and Health Care Economics.
-As with all programs at Georgetown, principles of ethical leadership permeate the program.
+Unique to Georgetown University's DNP program is the incorporation of courses taught by the Department of Health Systems Administration on Quality and Performance Measurement, Information Systems and Health Care Economics.
+As with all programs at Georgetown University, principles of ethical leadership permeate the program.